yatharthagoenka/BlueCloud/README.md

 ## Main features
 - Microservices architecture
-- Secure files storage
+- Secure files storage using Hybrid Cryptography
   - Divides the file into fixed-sized chunks (aka `gems`)
   - Uses symmetric cryptographic algorithms like `AES, ChaCha, AESGCM, AESCCM` to encrypt each chunk individually before storing in memory
-  - Encrypts the keys as an additional security method using AES
+  - Encrypts the keys as an additional security method using RSA
+  - The asymmetric key is either stored in the DB or given to the user.
+  - Should the user request the key, it is irreversibly deleted from the DB, giving the user sole access to the file.
 - File sharing (under progress)
   - Grant priviledges to users
   - Share without using up any extra memory